huanranchen/huanranchen.github.io/_pages/about.md

 P.S.
 Just some volunteering to show that I am happy to contribute to society (QwQ).
 Proof of my participation in these volunteer services can be verified on the respective conference websites.

-- Journal Reviewer: T-PAMI, TMLR, Frontier of CS
+- Journal Reviewer: T-PAMI, TMLR
-- Conference Reviewer: ICML/ICLR/NeurIPS, AISTATS, CVPR/ECCV/ICCV, ACMMM/ICPR/ICME
+- Conference Reviewer: ICML/ICLR/NeurIPS, AISTATS, CVPR/ECCV/ICCV
 - Workshop Reviewer: NeurIPS2023-R0-FoMo, ICLR2024-BGPT, ICLR2024-SeT